 He promises to promote simpler crypto regulation and a national framework that overrides state crypto regulations.
-The regulation will clearly define tokens in regard to when they should be considered security or utility tokens, and it will clarify tax implications for those trading crypto.
+The regulation will clearly define tokens in regards to when they should be considered a security or utility tokens, and it will clarify tax implications for those trading crypto.
 It will also clearly identify which federal agencies should regulate crypto and tokens, provide for consumer protection, and promote nationwide adoption of recognition of protections afforded by a series LLC.

 According to the policy released on April 18, 2019, United State regulators, federal agencies and states have failed to develop an appropriate and national and local framework that effectively regulates these emerging assets in order to respond to the quick growth of these assets.
 United States crypto sector is thus unable to compete with those in other jurisdictions, especially China and Europe.